amousavigourabi/rocket/README.md

 # Reproduction package CSE3000 Atour

+> This project is a part of the [Research Project](https://github.com/TU-Delft-CSE/Research-Project) 2025 in the Bachelor's Computer Science and Engineering at [TU Delft](https://https//github.com/TU-Delft-CSE).

 The analyzer used to detect agreement violations and process the statistics associated with the violations, time fitness, proposal fitness, and their relationships is included as a Jupyter Notebook.